2021 Ethio Mountain Challenge

 Overnight stay at Hatse Yohannes Hotel

-Stages 1 & 2: the first stage is a testing (7-13%) 5km climb from the edge of Mekelle taking you up onto the plateau extending north towards Eritrea.
-Between the two stages is a stunning stretch of tarmac with long sweeping descents into Agula and Wukro where you stop for coffee.
-The second stage is a 8km ascent starting north of Wukro and leading up to the 7th century mosque in Negash.
+The event’s opening ride starts with a testing (up to 13%) climb of 5km taking you out of Mekelle and up onto the plateau extending north towards Eritrea.
+There follows a stunning stretch of tarmac with long sweeping descents into Agula and Wukro where you stop for coffee.
+The event’s first time trial takes place over a 6km ascent leading up to the 7th century mosque in Negash.
 From there you ride an undulating route through Frewenyi and Idaga Hamus before entering the final 10km descent into Adigrat.
 Tonight you will eat out at a traditional Ethiopian restaurant.

 Ride distance: 120km

-- Maps and profiles of the rides supplied as gpx files and pocket-sized ride cards
+- maps and profiles of the rides supplied as pocket-sized ride cards

-*All rides are fully supported with lead vehicle and tail-end vehicle; motorbike rider; cycling guides; mechanics to assist with assembly of bikes and any mechanical problems; nutrition for rides including water, energy bars, gels, bananas, tea/coffee
+*All rides are fully supported with lead vehicle and tail-end vehicle; motorbike rider; cycling guides; mechanics to assist with assembly of bikes and any mechanical problems during the rides; nutrition for rides including water, energy bars, gels, bananas, tea/coffee